Striped Bass Season Opens Saturday April 15th...Trout Stockings Are Fully Underway

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here

-With Striped Bass season opening on April 15th, remember the new regulation now in place if you decide to use bait.
-Furthermore, the new regulations require the angler to use circle hooks with all types of bait fishing.
+With Striped Bass season opening on April 15th, remember the regulations now in place if you decide to use bait.
+Furthermore, the regulations require the angler to use circle hooks with all types of bait fishing.
 Lures are still allowed, like bucktails, super strike lures and swimming plugs.
 Trailers are also allowed when using a bucktail.
 A trailer like "Fat cow" strips or squid strip are acceptable.
 Ok, what else does this mean?
 According to the rules, if you're fluke fishing with a J-hook and squid strip and you unintentionally catch a "legal" striped bass, you're required to release the fish.
 A bit confusing but we'll try to simplify the new regs so that you can enjoy a days fishing without the hassle of a DEC officers inquiries.
 Here's an Article from The Fisherman.com that may help you understand this new regulation.

 On the Blackfish front, fishing has started to pick up as the water temps increase.
 Clam seems to be the bait for this spring season.
 Keep in mind the spring season is a 2 fish 16" limit and closes on April 30th.